Talyx66/WEBFANG/README.md

 WEBFANG
-My very first Command-line interface, please leave reviews, and Happy Hunting
+This is my very first Command-line interface tool created.
+Please leave reviews, and Happy Hunting

 **WebFang** is an OSINT + Reconnaissance toolkit for ethical hackers and red teamers.